 The Animal Farm quotes below are all either spoken by Boxer or refer to Boxer.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Signet Classics edition of Animal Farm published in 1996.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Signet Classics edition of Animal Farm published in 1996.).

 Chapter 3 Quotes

 The timeline below shows where the character Boxer appears in Animal Farm.
 The colored dots and icons indicate which themes are associated with that appearance.

 ...speaking platform.
 Next come the hens, pigeons, sheep, and cows; two cart horses, the enormous Boxer, and the motherly Clover who lets some orphaned ducklings shelter between her legs; Muriel the... (full context)

 ...pigs, the smartest animals, soon start directing the other animals' work.
 The pigs' cleverness and Boxer's immense strength and work ethic help solve all the problems the animals encounter in their... (full context)